Maxim-91/Damage-Assessment-Program/README.md

 ## User Interface

 The program is designed with an easy-to-use interface to provide an intuitive experience when calculating potential destruction levels under different explosion scenarios.

-## Requirements

-- This program is built using C++ and requires the **VCL (Visual Component Library)** for the graphical user interface.
-- You will need a suitable development environment (e.g., Embarcadero RAD Studio) to compile and run the project.